 Quick Access Toolbar

-This toolbar appears at the top left corner of the File Explorer.
+This toolbar appears at the top left corner of File Explorer.
 You can place shortcuts on the Quick Access Toolbar for your most-used commands or your most frequent actions.

-To pin File Explorer to taskbar on Windows 10 is easy.
+To pin File Explorer to the taskbar on Windows 10 is easy.
 To add a shortcut to the Quick Access Toolbar, just right-click the pretended command on the ribbon interface and choose “Add to Quick Access Toolbar”.

-You can also place this toolbar above the ribbon interface for more convenient use, especially in the case you want to stick there more shortcuts.
+You can also place this toolbar above the ribbon interface for more convenient use, especially in case you want to stick there more shortcuts.